 - Create an altar or sacred space in your kitchen

 - Place sigils into sandwiches with mayo or mustard, spread icing on cakes, or carve pie into crusts

-- Utilize herbal magical properties into your dishes
+- Utilize herbal magical properties in your dishes

-- Freeze herbs into ice cube so whomever drinks it will achieve the corresponding magical properties.
-You can also place magical herbs into breads or cookies
+- Freeze herbs into ice cubes so whoever drinks them will achieve the corresponding magical properties.
+You can also place magical herbs into bread or cookies

 - Wood burn sigils or symbols to your wooden spoons to stir spells or intentions into your food